jellydn/blog/posts/reload-page-from-iframe-with-cross-domain-support.md

 author: Dung Huynh
 hero_image: ''
 title: Reload page from iframe with cross-domain support
-description:
+description: >-
     On this tutorial, I will share with you a trick to reload parent website from iframe
+_template: post
 ---

 Hi there,